wistonk/go-k8s-app-demo/README.md

            /kustomization.yaml
            /service.yaml
 ```
 The `main.go` file is the entry point for our application.
-The server will be listening at: `http://localhost:8888` It contains the following code:
+The server will be listening at: `http://localhost:8888`.
+It contains the below code:
 ```
 package main